TINNITUS JOURNEY

 Why doesn't anyone in my life understand?

 Because tinnitus is invisible.
-If I'd broken my leg, every person I met would have adjusted.
+If I'd broken my leg, everyone would have seen the issues.
 With tinnitus, I looked completely fine.

 The sound destroying my sleep was something nobody else could hear, measure, or compare to anything in their own life.
-Most loved ones aren't being dismissive, they just genuinely don't have a frame of reference.
-It's part of the reason I'm making the film, actually.
-To give the people in our lives something they can finally see and hear.
+Most loved ones or friends genuinely don't have a frame of reference.
+It's one of the reasons I'm making Surviving Tinnitus - to give the people in our lives a better understanding of the condition and its impact.

 Should I avoid noisy places now?

-I went to both extremes early on and both backfired.
+I went to both extremes early on and both backfired for me.

-Earplugs everywhere, avoiding restaurants, hiding from sound: this made my brain more sensitive to sound, not less.
-Like never going outside in case it rains.
-Eventually a drizzle feels like a flood.
-The other extreme, blasting your ears with no protection, is also a bad idea, obviously.
+Earplugs everywhere, avoiding restaurants, hiding from sound: this seemed to make my brain more sensitive to sound, not less.
+The other extreme, blasting your ears with no protection, is also a bad idea, it can result in damage to your hearing which in turn can exacerbate tinnitus.

 Can I still enjoy life?

 In the worst weeks I genuinely didn't believe the answer was yes.
-Now I know it is.
+Now, for me, I know it is.

 Most days I forget I have tinnitus for hours at a time.
-The thing stopping you enjoying life right now isn't the tinnitus itself, it's the alarm response wired around it.
-When that fades, and it does, the sound becomes just another fact about your body.
+The thing that was stopping me enjoying life back then wasn't the tinnitus itself, it was the alarm response to it.
+When that faded, and it did, the sound became just another fact about my body.
 There.
 Real.
-But not in the way of living.
+But not getting in the way of living my life.

 What's the single most important thing you'd tell your early-days self?